Christie Allies Get Prison in Bridgegate Scandal

 She added: “You have lived a life of service…that makes the offense that much more perplexing.”

-Wednesday’s courtroom appearances will bring a likely end to the more than three-year-old scandal known as Bridgegate, which brought down members of Christie’s inner circle and damaged his attempt to run for president.
+Wednesday’s courtroom appearances closes a chapter on the more than three-year-old scandal known as Bridgegate, which brought down members of Christie’s inner circle and damaged his attempt to run for president.
 Witnesses at a fall trial alleged Christie knew about the plan beforehand.
 But Christie was never charged, and he maintains that he knew nothing about it until after it broke as a news story.

-Kelly, author of the now-infamous email that said, “Time for some traffic problems in Fort Lee,” and Baroni were seeking probation.
+Baroni and Kelly have said they believed the lane closures were for a traffic study and not a political retribution plot.
+They were seeking sentences of probation.

 Related: Ex Christie Aide: I Told Gov. About ‘Bridgegate’ Lane Closures